 - Presume competence

 We presume competence.
-Presuming competence affects how we make choices around AAC, and how we provide opportunities and access to words, communication functions and the alphabet.
+Presuming competence affects how we make choices around Augmentative and Alternative Communication (AAC), and how we provide opportunities and access to words, communication functions and the alphabet.
 Presuming competence also means that there are no prerequisite skills or age requirements to start using AAC.

 - Select a balanced AAC system